leoz0214/pyriodic-table/README.md

 Furthermore, particular data for certain elements may be inaccurate.

 Nonetheless, the common elements likely have high-quality accurate data, and conveniently, they are the most used.

-For example, unsurprisingly oxygen, an abundant element we need for respiration is much better known than livermorium, a synthetic, radioactive, short-lived element of which only a few atoms have been produced.
+For example, unsurprisingly oxygen, an abundant element we need for respiration is much better known than livermorium, a synthetic, radioactive, short-lived element of which only a few atoms have ever been produced.

 ## Compatability